michaellperry/aggregator-toy/docs/filter-design.md

         const newStep = new FilterStep<NavigateToPath<T, Path>>(
             this.lastStep,
             predicate as (item: unknown) => boolean,
-            this.scopePath as string[]
+            this.scopeSegments as string[]
         );
-        return new PipelineBuilder(this.input, newStep, this.scopePath) as any;
+        return new PipelineBuilder(this.input, newStep, this.scopeSegments) as any;
     }
 }
 ```